Ferrozo/ecommerce-app-with-flutter/README.md

 <p>Or download the APK <a href="#"> click here </a> for testing the app</p>

-Give a star (⭐) the repo it really motivates me to share more open source
+Give a star (⭐) the repo and follow me it really motivates me to share more open source

 ## Installation